Andrew Dabb

-Andrew Dabb (born in Ogden, Utah; currently residing in Los Angeles) is an American writer, working in the field of television, movies, and graphic novels.
+Andrew Dabb is an American writer in the field of television, movies, and graphic novels.

 Career

 Andrew Dabb's works include Ghostbusters: Legion, Happydale: Devils in the Desert, and Atomika; as well as the G.I.
-Joe and Dungeon and Dragons series.
+Joe and Dungeons & Dragons series.
 Dabb wrote the webcomic series Slices for opi8.com.

 Dabb formally wrote for the television show Supernatural on The CW, including the episode "I Believe the Children Are Our Future" and a proposed spin-off, titled Supernatural: Bloodlines.
 He also penned the series' season 11 finale and took over as co-showrunner for series' final four seasons.